anshikamehtaa/C-projects/README.md

 # C-programs
-It has all programming that I have done in C
+C programming problems that I have solved.